jdx/mise/README.md

 #### `RTX_LOG_FILE_LEVEL=trace|debug|info|warn|error`

-Same as `RTX_LOG_LEVEL` but for the log file output level.
+Same as `RTX_LOG_LEVEL` but for the log _file_ output level.
 This is useful if you want to store the logs but not have them litter your display.

 #### `RTX_VERBOSE=1`

 This shows the installation output during `rtx install` and `rtx plugin install`.
-This should likely be merged so it behaves the same as `RTX_DEBUG=1` and we don't have 2 configuration for the same thing, but for now it is it's own config.
+This should likely be merged so it behaves the same as `RTX_DEBUG=1` and we don't have 2 configuration for the same thing, but for now it is its own config.

 #### `RTX_ASDF_COMPAT=1`

 Only output `.tool-versions` files in `rtx local|global` which will be usable by asdf.
+This disables rtx functionality that would otherwise make these files incompatible with asdf.

 #### `RTX_JOBS=1`